lvyin1122/2022-polyu-ecommerce/docs/01-Getting-Started.md

 export default ProductItem;
 ```

 This component is used to display useful information about one product item.
-You can see the values of these information, such as product name and product price, need to be passed with props.
+You can see the values of these information, such as product name and product price, are passed with props.

 Next, paste the following styling codes to a new file called `ProductItem.module.css`.
 You may look up the details if you want to learn more about CSS.